 Secondly, note that Google and other search engines really look at the keywords in a title tag in order to determine a page’s position on the SERPs.
 Therefore they have to be related to the page’s content.
 It’s also vital to use keywords with the highest search volume for titles, as this will affect how a potential visitor finds what they are looking for.

 What are page meta tags?

-First of all, we need to understand why we call them “meta titles”.
+This being said, to fully understand the title tags, it is worth knowing the meta tags.
+Why we call them “meta titles”.
 A meta is a tag that we add on the <head> of the page’s HTML to describe its content to search engines.
 Inside this header, we will type in the title, description, and other information that is useful for the Google bot to understand what the page is about.